Evanxuex/restaurant-loyalty-polkadot/README.md

 ## Usage

-1. **Connect Wallet**: Click the "Connect Wallet" button to connect your Polkadot.js wallet.
+1. **Connect Wallet**: Click the "Connect Wallet" button to connect your Polkadot.js wallet or MetaMask.
 2. **Enter Contract Address**: Input the deployed contract address in the designated field.
 3. **Admin Functions**: If you're the shop owner (contract deployer), you can:
    - Record purchases for customers